 Ready to dive in?
 Listen to the time management podcast or click the link to view the vlog on Youtube!

 Looking at tasks that have piled over time is overwhelming, and many people have a hard time separating a priority task from those that can be left temporarily.
 This often causes panic and stress, which is not good for employees who just came back from their holiday.
-That said, below are some management tips to help you jump back to work after a summer holiday.
+That said, below are some time management tips to help you jump back to work after a summer holiday.

 The typical rule of three can come in handy if you are feeling overwhelmed.
 According to this rule, you should identify what you need to accomplish within the next three days.
 This will help to give you a sense of control at work.
 After you’ve identified the pressing tasks, don’t attempt to work on them all within one day.
 Instead, spread them out and create a to-do list.
 This will ensure that you give each task the attention it needs and deserves.